 - Administers the Title V State Abstinence Education Grant Program, which is funded by state funds from the Georgia General Assembly and federal funds from the Administration for Children and Families, Family and Youth Services Bureau.

-Second Step FY18 Statement of Need
+DFCS Statement of Need